ProjectOrientedDA/DADatingSite/README.md

 ## **FIRST**

+install NVM, node version manager. from NVM, install node js v21.7.1

-make sure node.js is installed. you can find guides online, generally, install node for your system and then add it to your system PATH. next, make sure next.js is installed.
-To do this, open a new terminal and type in  'npm install next', then you can follow the steps below.
+next, make sure next.js is installed.
+To do this, open a new terminal and type in  'npm install next', then you can follow the steps below. install express from npm

+finally, make sure express is installed for the backend.
+Use 'npm install express'

 ## Getting Started